1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 6. Circa 8th of April (~).
 Untitled (Me Against The World pt.
 2 ??).

 Here there is still "Thugz Mansion" (the full solo song is then recorded for sure).
 "Fuckin With The Wrong Nigga" (25th of March) and "Thug N Me" (11th of March) are also added.
-We can suspect that "Troublesome 96" could be still a concept title 2Pac was planning to record (it has that "96" subtitle which is not after), or it was just recorded (the 8th of April).
+"Troublesome 96" is also recorded for sure now.

-I presume this tracklist has been written down right after the recordings of "Fuckin Wit The Wrong Nigga" (the 25th) and "Hit Em Up" (the 30th), maybe after "Everything They Owe" (the 2nd of April) which could be here listed as intro...
+This tracklist was written down after the recordings of "Troublesome" (the 8th), so "Everything They Owe" (recorded the 2nd of April) could be here listed as the intro...

 7. Circa 14th of April (~).
 "New Shit".
 (Me Against The World pt.
 2 ??)

-Mostly the same tracks, with only the addition of "Changed Man" (which was biffed in the previous tracklist - maybe an hesitation with Lil' Homiez project, maybe 2Pac hesitated to pay him that featuring they recorded before he signed outside) and the mysterious "Fuckin With The Wrong Nigga part 2"... (confirmed to be "Tongue Kissing" - words of the title appearing at the end of two verses).
+Mostly the same tracks, with only the addition of "Changed Man", which was biffed in the previous tracklist - maybe an hesitation with Lil' Homiez or Gridlock'd projects, maybe 2Pac hesitated to pay him that featuring they recorded before he signed outside.
+And the mysterious "Fuckin With The Wrong Nigga part 2"...
+(REEL with that title confirmed to be "Tongue Kissing" - words of the title appearing at the end of two verses).

-The tracklist does not include some songs that could have been recorded at that time : "Good Life" (Lil' Homiez album or Syke's solo ?), "Happy Home" (Gridlock'd Soul side ?), "Everything They Owe" (Intro ?).
+The tracklist does not include some songs that could have been recorded at that time : "Good Life" (Lil' Homiez album, Gridlock'd compilation part or Syke's solo ?), "Happy Home" (Gridlock'd Soul part ?), "Everything They Owe" (Intro ?).
 However, it is for sure the strongest tracklist we have for this solo project with most of the key tracks, with only one Outlawz featuring, one Syke/Nate Dogg, one Nutt-So, one Kadafi...
-From the other tracklists, it lacks "Me and My closest Road Dawg" (more adapted for the Lil Homiez group project), "Breathin" (recorded with Outalwz and Gangsta Bitch Mentality, so more likely for a compilation/group project), "Ride on our Enemies" (diss track here replaced by "Hit Em Up").
+From the other tracklists, it lacks "Me and My closest Road Dawg" (more adapted for the Lil Homiez or Gridlock'd compilation projects), "Breathin" (recorded with Outalwz and Gangsta Bitch Mentality, so more likely for a compilation/group project), "Ride on our Enemies" (diss track here replaced by "Hit Em Up").

 The only regrettable absence is "Until The End of Time" which was probably sold to Syke in mid March... (does Syke have recorded a version of the song in Death Row ? or later for T.N.T. records ?).